glycerine/rpc25519/README.md

 `//go:generate greenpack` to the files that define the structs that will go over the wire, and running `go generate`.

-Note that since we are oriented around distributed job management and use TLS/QUIC directly.
-Like `net/rpc`, there is limited support for http CONNECT based hijacking; see cfg.HTTPConnectRequired.
+`rpc25519` was built originally for the distributed job management use-case, and so uses TLS/QUIC directly.
+It does not use http, except perhaps in the very first contact: like `net/rpc`, there is limited support for http CONNECT based hijacking; see the cfg.HTTPConnectRequired flag.
 Nonetheless, this protocol remains distinct from http.
-Note that the connection hijacking does not work with (https/http2/http3) encrypted protocols.
+In particular, note that the connection hijacking does not work with (https/http2/http3) encrypted protocols.

 The generic byte-slice API is designed to work smoothly